Mitigating dimensionality effects with robust graph constructions for testing

-We first check whether outliers, defined as observations that are far from other observations, affect the performance of the graph-based methods.
-Figure \ref{Estimated power on 5NNG and 14NNG} plots the estimated power of GET on $5$-NNG and $14$-NNG ($14\approx \sqrt{100+100}$) for a toy example: $X_1, {\cdots}, X_{100} \iidsim N(\mathbf{0}_d, \mathbf{I}_d)$, $Y_1, {\cdots}, Y_{100} \iidsim N(\mathbf{0}_d, \sigma\mathbf{I}_d)$, where $\sigma$ equally ranges from 1 to 1.02 with an increment of 0.001 and $d = 1,000$.
-We purposely perturb the data in two ways: \begin{itemize} \item[(1)] Random perturbation: reverse the sample labels of 5 randomly chosen nodes. \item[(2)] Outlier perturbation: reverse the sample labels of 5 nodes that are furthest away from the center of the data. \end{itemize}
+We are concerned with identifying which types of observations or graph structures could affect the performance of these methods.
+We begin by examining the effect of outliers, defined as observations that are far from the majority of the data.
+For exploration, we use a simple setting: $X_1, {\cdots}, X_{100} \iidsim N(\mathbf{0}_d, \mathbf{I}_d)$, $Y_1, {\cdots}, Y_{100} \iidsim N(\mathbf{0}_d, \sigma^2\mathbf{I}_d)$.
+We consider two types of perturbations: \begin{itemize} \item[ (1)] Random perturbation: mislabel the sample labels of 5 randomly chosen observations, i.e. if a randomly chosen observation belongs to sample $X$, we label it as sample $Y$, and vice versa. \item[ (2)] Outlier perturbation: mislabel the sample labels of 5 observations that are furthest away from the center of the data. \end{itemize}

-We see that, compared to random perturbation, mislabeling points farthest from the center decreases the power of test a bit more.
-However, the decrease is not too much.
-Hence, the method is quite robust to outliers.
-This is expected because the number of edges in the similarity graph that connect to the outliers is relatively small as the outliers are far away from the remaining observations and thus outliers have little effect on the method.
+Figure \ref{Estimated power on 5NNG and 14NNG} plots the estimated power of GET on $5$-NNG and $14$-NNG ($14\approx \sqrt{100+100}$), with $\sigma^2$ ranging evenly from 1 to 1.02 and $d = 1,000$, under no perturbation, random perturbation and outlier perturbation.
+We observe that, compared to random perturbation, mislabeling observations farthest from the center decreases the power of test slightly more.
+This indicates that outliers are generally a bit more influential than randomly selected observations.
+However, the decrease in power is not substantial.
+This result is expected because the number of edges in the $K$-NNG that connect to the far-away observations is relatively small as other observations typically do not consider these distant observations as their nearest neighbors.
+Therefore, the outliers have limited influence on the test statistic.

-Then, in the same line of reasoning, if there are observations that connect to many other observations in the similarity graph, will they affect the method a lot?
-To check for this, we examine another type of perturbation: \begin{itemize} \item [(3)] Hub perturbation: reverse the sample labels of 5 nodes with the largest degrees in the graph. \end{itemize}
+Then, following the same reasoning, if there are observations that connect to many other observations in the similarity graph, will they significantly affect the method?
+To investigate this, we examine another type of perturbation: \begin{itemize} \item [(3)] Hub perturbation: mislabel the sample labels of 5 observations with the highest degrees in the graph. \end{itemize}